kitesurfr/LoanReader/README.md

 # LoanReader
-Reads Zonky API and prints new leans every 5 minutes
+Reads Zonky API and prints new loans every 5 minutes

 ## Install
 This is a maven managed project.